 • You can swap butter (if you are not paleo) or another oil for the coconut oil.

-Everything about this almond flour peach cobbler recipe is mouthwateringly delicious!
+Everything about this paleo peach cobbler recipe is mouthwateringly delicious!
 You can follow the recipe exactly or add some flavors as you see fit.
 Here are some ideas to try:

 • Include additional fruits instead of just peaches.
 Pears, apricots, nectarines, and plums all make great choices.